BlinkDL/ChatRWKV/README.md

 > RWKV homepage: https://www.rwkv.com/ https://wiki.rwkv.com/

 ChatRWKV is like ChatGPT but powered by my RWKV (100% RNN) language model, which is the only RNN (as of now) that can match transformers in quality and scaling, while being faster and saves VRAM.
-Training sponsored by Stability EleutherAI :) **中文使用教程，请往下看，在本页面底部。**
+Training sponsored by Stability EleutherAI :)

 **RWKV-5 World v2 1.5B** Demo: https://huggingface.co/spaces/BlinkDL/RWKV-Gradio-1